raphaelfuchter/DaddyLive-m3u/README.md

 The signature URLs generated refresh after a certain interval so if you wait too long to perform this curl, you'll likely encounter HTTP/2 403.
 If that happens, start over from generate_auth_list.py.

-If you choose to use the provided proxy:
+Now enable whatever forward proxy you have or if you choose to use the one provided:
 ```
 python3 fproxy.py
 ```